hannibunny/mlbook/ml/_build/html/_sources/gan/GAN.md

 ## Cycle GAN: Transform from one domain to another

-Image-to-image translation (see picture below for examples) is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
-However, for many tasks, paired training data will not be available {cite}`Zhu`.
+Image-to-image translation (see picture below for examples) is a class of vision- and graphics-problems, where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
+However, for many tasks, paired training data may not be available {cite}`Zhu`.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/CycleGANexamples.png
 ---